ofanan/SFC_migration/README.md

 The main simulator, implemented mainly in the file SFC_mig_simulator.py, knows how to parse both ".ap" files; and ".loc" files.

 When SFC_mig_simulator reads an ".ap" file, it uses the AP hard-coded in that file.
-When SFC_mig_simulator reads a ".loc" file, it calculates the AP covering the current location of each user, where the number of APs is a parameter, that may be larger than 4.
+When SFC_mig_simulator reads a ".loc" file, it calculates the AP covering the current location of each user, where the number of APs is a parameter, that may be also larger than 4.